BjornFJohansson/seguid_calculator/README.md

 - **seguid_calculator.exe** for Windows
 - **seguid_calculator_for_mac.zip** for MacOS
 - **seguid_calculator** is an executable for Linux

-- No DEB or RPM packages yet (these are a planned feature for when I figure out how to make them)
+Unfortunately no DEB or RPM packages yet (these are a planned feature for when I figure out how to make them).
 These packages are built automatically using Github actions.
 There is also an online version (see links at the end of this page.

 ## Source installation